-Second Quarter 2023 Highlights
+Third Quarter 2023 Highlights

-In the second quarter 2023:
+In the third quarter 2023:

-• At Tri-City Mall, the Company is pleased to report that Pizza Hut opened for business in Building 5 subsequent to the second quarter, and the landlord's work started on Building 2 thereafter.
-Telus is scheduled to open for business in Building 5 in late August, and Taco Bell in Building 2 is scheduled to open in late December 2023.
+• At Tri-City Mall, the Company started the landlord's work on Building 2 in preparation for Taco Bell.
+The landlord's work was effectively completed during the quarter, and Taco Bell has taken possession of the premises and is scheduled to open in late December 2023.